dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 Whenever we develop any application we need to test it.
 Sometimes the test is performed manually by developer/QA team member or at a time we prefer writing an Automated Unit Test.

-`Test Driven Development is a single powerful tool to prevent bugs, defects from within our application`.
+`Test-Driven Development is a single powerful tool to prevent bugs, defects from within our application`.
 By putting some efforts on Testing we get better quality software with fewer bugs which is more maintainable in the long term.

 ### Manual testing process/steps
 1. Launch application in the browser